samisbakedham/Clerici/ZMQ.md

 for checking the current chain state.
 Dropped messages should be rare in most conditions.

-The UTTC daemon will send a `txpool_add` pub exactly once for each transaction, even after a reorg or restarts.
+The CLC daemon will send a `txpool_add` pub exactly once for each transaction, even after a reorg or restarts.
 Clients should use the `GetTransactionPool` after a reorg to get all transactions that have been put back into the tx pool or been invalidated due to a double-spend.